Traditions of the University of Santo Tomas: Paskuhan

 Primered by the Eucharistic Celebration, the Paskuhan is the Thomasian way of celebrating Christmas.
-It is one of the most awaited events of the year showcasing different performances from different student organizations, and live bands, which is complemented with an extravagant show of pyrotechny.
+It is one of the most awaited events of the year, showcasing different performances from different student organizations, and live bands, which is complemented with a show of pyrotechny.

 In the 2011 celebration, the crowd was estimated at 100,000.

+University Retreat

+The University, through the Office of the Vice Rector for Religious Affairs, conducts a three-day university wide retreat for its academic and administrative officials, support staff, faculty members, and students.
+University administrators and academic officials, faculty members, and support staff attend the retreat in-person, while students are to follow the retreat through secured livestreaming platforms.

+The tradition of the University-wide Retreat began in 2010, in preparation for the UST Quadricentennial Celebration, on November 3–5, 2010, held at the SMX Convention Center Manila.
+Succeeding retreats have been held at the Quadricentennial Pavilion, except in 2022, when, due to the COVID-19 pandemic in the Philippines, the retreat was held in Santisimo Rosario Parish, while being livestreamed in social media platforms, and participants were distributed in other University buildings.

+Cardinals, bishops and priests, both from within and outside the Dominican Order, are invited to either preach a session, or celebrate the Eucharist during these days.

 Baccalaureate Mass

 The Baccalaureate Mass for the graduating students is led by the Rector of the university.
 The mass is followed by the Ceremony of the Light and the Sending-off Rites.
 The Sending-off Rites is a processional march from the UST Grandstand to the back of the Arch of the Centuries.